SontranBK/bklab_tasking/README.md

 ### 4.2.1.
 File link
  - `Login.java` file link to `activity_login.xml`
 ### 4.2.2.
 Description
- - Authentic is created by admin, stored in firebase Authentic, if you do not have account, contact admin to sign up (Admin: **Son Tran BK**)
- - Purpose: Sign in account to use application
+ Authentic is created by admin, stored in firebase Authentic, if you do not have account, contact admin to sign up (Admin: **Son Tran BK**).
+The purpose of this file is to sign in account for using our application
 ### 4.2.3.
 Diagram
 ![image](https://user-images.githubusercontent.com/81752065/195138977-8bfa19b5-340a-4844-b497-b903550fd63d.png)